 The Takeaway

-Disputing information on your credit report can be an important part of ensuring that your credit score is as accurate as possible.
-You won’t be penalized for filing a dispute, though in certain circumstances, it is possible that your credit score will drop if information in your dispute has a negative impact on your credit.
+Disputing information on your credit report helps ensure that your credit score is as accurate as possible.
+You won’t be penalized for filing a dispute, though your credit score may drop due to information arising from your contest.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.